 5. Once you're finished with the bottom layer of hair, let down the top.
 Part it where you like.
 Then repeat step four, with more attention to detail this time, all around your head.
 For the two strands of hair directly on either side of my face, I choose to use the wave motion that goes away from my face, to create a flattering curtain effect.

 6. For a messier bed head look, spray a dry texturizer throughout your hair.
 Kristen Ess makes a great one that smells lovely and tousles your hair without leaving it crunchy.
 I also love Amika's beautifully packaged volumizing formula and Sam McKnight's Cool Girl Barely There Texture Mist, whose name says it all.
-Then Rusk and Oribe make what are, in my opinion, the best-smelling texture sprays on the market.
+Then Oribe makes what is, in my opinion, one of the best-smelling texture sprays on the market.

 7. Add a whimsical hair clip, elegant headband, or just let your waves flow free.
 Once you get this routine down pat, it should only take about five or six minutes.